magarena/magarena/release/README.txt

     Add first pass of Snow Mana impementation see #367

-    Update default deck size in random deck generator based on deck editor mode and size of current deck.
+- Default deck size in random deck generator based on deck editor mode and size of current deck.

-    Usability and style updates to Deck Editor :-
+- layout and style updates to Deck Editor including persistent abbreviated deck view.

-    1. replace ugly tabs with more minimal style consistent with rest of UI.
-    2. abbreviated deck is now always shown for immediate feedback when adding/removing cards.
-    3. view action icons shown on vertical action bar instead of hidden by default on separate panel.
+- New Legality tab which shows deck legality status (see issue #136).

-    Only display custom formats in the cube filter in CardFilterPanel.
+- Only display custom formats in the cube filter.

-    Audio update :-

-    - Add TinySound (https://github.com/finnkuusisto/TinySound) classes for simple api.
-    - Add new deck edit wavs from http://soundbible.com.
+- New Audio tab in preferences dialog for all audio settings.
+- Volume of UI sounds can now be adjusted.
 - New feedback sound when adding or removing a card from deck.
 - New bong sound for alerts and clunk sound for invalid action.
-    - New Audio tab in preferences dialog for all audio settings.
-    - Volume of UI sounds can now be adjusted.

 - fixed the following bugs:
-    fix #343 : Set "allow only sensible choices" to off by default & rename?
-    Added Legality tab to deck editor which shows deck legality status (see issue #136). add 'Cast with AI' casting restriction
+    fix #343 : Set "allow only sensible choices" to off by default & rename? add 'Cast with AI' casting restriction
     include additional costs when using CastFreeAction, fixes issue #231 Include colorless Mana Icons up to 20